THE ROYAL SOCIETY

 national academy of science and letters.

-Royal Society of Edinburgh, it provides annual grants of over
+the Royal Society of Edinburgh', it provides annual grants

 At the beginning of the 18th century, Edinburgh’s intellectual